Focus on the coach

 Training attire

-Gi classes: Clean, dry and in serviceable condition gi with a rashguard.
+Gi classes: Clean, dry and in serviceable condition Gi with a rash-guard.
+Please ensure all gear is clean and odor-free—your training partners will thank you!
 No bare chests on the mats please.
 Mouthguard are recommended during rolling, clean ear guards if needed, knee pads are optional.
-Most male gym users do NOT use groin guard unless you have a specific condition that requires it's use.
+Groin guards are optional unless medically required.
 No mandatory purchase of gym branded equipment.
+Wear any colours you like (bear in mind local sensitivities).

 No Gi classes: Clean, dry and in serviceable condition rashguard and pocket-less, zip-less shorts, nothing that will cause fingers or toes to get caught and snagged. no metal parts (zippers, logos, clasps, etc.) that can scratch.
 You can use any colours and designs you like (but nothing offensive).